JopSchaap/trustchain-superapp/freedomOfComputing/src/main/java/nl/tudelft/trustchain/foc/README.md

 ### Executing the downloaded apk

 The user can press the displayed buttons containing the name of the specific .apk to execute it.
 In order to execute it, the apk must be fully downloaded (when the apk is highlighted blue).

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/run_search_apk.gif" alt="GIF displaying how to execute apks">

 ### Voting System

 A new component to the FOC superapp is the voting system.
-When a user first joins the FOC community, or opens the FOC community screen
-, they make a pull request to the other peers in the community asking for votes on apks it does not have.
+When a user first joins the FOC community, or opens the FOC community screen , they make a pull request to the other peers in the community asking for votes on apks it does not have.
 It does this through the EVA protocol.
 The user sends a list of vote ids that it has to its peers.
-The peers then do a check between their local vote storage and
-the incoming storage.
+The peers then do a check between their local vote storage and the incoming storage.
 Votes that do not intersect are then gossiped to the user and is consequently updated in the user interface.
 The gif below displays the first time a new user joins the FOC community.
 The default search.apk is already loaded in but the two new apks with their associated votes have been gossiped.

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/pull_based.gif" alt="GIF displaying pull based gossip">

 While a user engages with the FOC community app and peers are casting votes for APKs, new votes are delivered to the user through "hot potato" gossiping.
 In our setup, the push-based gossiping cycles log(n) times where n is the number of directly connected peers before ceasing to be multicasted.
 The GIF below demonstrates the upvote counter of the app.debug.apk increasing by one, facilitated by a push-based gossip from another peer.

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/push_based.gif" alt="GIF displaying push based gossip">

 Once an apk reaches a certain threshold of positive votes (# of upvotes - # of downvotes), the apk will be moved to the user's homescreen and they can execute the apk on the homescreen as well.
 The gif below displays this happening with a threshold of three votes.

 <img height="600" src="../../../../../../../../doc/freedomOfComputing/add_to_homescreen.gif" alt="GIF displaying apk being added to homescreen">

 ### Notable Decisions

-# todo
+TODO

-### Limitations of protocols
+### Current Limitations

-# todo
+One of the limitations with our current system is that the size of the messages exchanged for communicating votes is rather large.
+This is especially the case for the pull-based gossiping where when we're just 8 votes behind the response takes 2376 Bytes.
+This might not seem like much, but considering that we currently ask all our neighbours as part of the pull-based gossiping protocol this could become problematic if there are a lot of votes placed.
+In the scenario where there are millions of votes and which a first time has to catch up on whilst using mobile data, it could see them burn through their monthly allocation at once.
+Potential solutions could include: reducing the message size, catching up on votes gradually over time and/or limiting the number of neighbours we query upon joining.

+Another limitation also relates to the scalability of the voting system.
+Currently `FOCVoteTracker` stores votes in a dictionary which is kept in memory and only stored to file `onPause`, which could be problematic if there are millions of votes placed.
+In such a scenario it may be better to use some sort of local database such as [SQLite](https://www.sqlite.org) for example.

-### Future work
+### Future Work

+Besides addressing the current limitations listed above, here are some other features/improvements that we think would be good to implement in the future.

 One potential area for future improvement involves enhancing the pull-based gossiping mechanism.
 As mentioned earlier, the current approach utilizes IDs to transmit requests, with the response comprising a collection of new vote messages.
 There's potential to decrease message size by employing short IDs (short unique IDs), and even more significantly, by incorporating set reconciliation.
 This technique enables smaller message sizes and enhances scalability for accommodating a larger number of votes.

 Another prospective for future work involves enabling the removal of APKs that have been automatically installed on users' home screens.
 This functionality can be implemented either manually by the user or automatically if an APK no longer meets the required vote threshold.

 ### Testing and coverage

 The new classes with heavy logic that required testing were `FOCVoteTracker` and `FOCSignedVote` class.
 For the `FOCVoteTracker` class, we reached 100% method coverage with 90% of lines covered (The missing lines are just mainly console log statements used for debugging) and on the `FOCSignedVote` class, we reached 100% method coverage and 100% line coverage.

 We've made sure to include detailed KDocs for all new and most existing methods.
 These documents cover parameters, return statements, and provide an overview of each method's functionality.